OSGeo/OSGeoLive-doc/en/quickstart/52nSOS_quickstart.rst

 `52°North SOS client <http://localhost:8080/52nSOS/index>`_.

-When the SOS is not available, please check if the tomcat servlet engine is running using the following command:
+When the SOS is not available, please check if the tomcat servlet engine is running using the following commands:

 ::